-SVHS senior Trey Sholes earns award from Heartland Power and KJAM Radio
+Arlington senior TJ Liebsch earns award from Heartland Power and KJAM Radio

-Sholes has been named the February Student of the Month by Heartland Consumers Power District and KJAM Radio.
-He was nominated by officials at his school, who say he’s incredibly motivated and an excellent role model.
+For his achievements and character, Liebsch has been named Student of the Month by Heartland Consumers Power District and KJAM Radio.

 The “Student of the Month” is awarded through a partnership of Heartland and KJAM Radio in Madison and recognizes exceptional students in one of five area school districts.
 Heartland provides wholesale power to the cities of Arlington, Colman, Howard, Madison and Volga, all of which are in the KJAM listening area.